jessdelacruzsantos/react-native-bakery/README.md

 # API specification generator

-This repo contains a Java tool to parse the public protocol buffers that define our public APIs.
+A Java tool to parse the public protocol buffers that define our public APIs.
 The tool generates a Swagger/Open API specification that is used to generate our public
 [Connect Technical Reference](https://docs.connect.squareup.com/api/connect/v2)